GuidoWiraRaditya/gatling-automation/README.md

 - choose [1] Run the simulation locally
 - choose the desired test scripts
 - you can input test description or just press `<enter>` to skip it

+## _How To Create New Script_

+- Open the folder using VSCode or any text editor
+- Go to "gatling-charts-highcharts-bundle-3.8.3/user-files/simulations"
+- You will see all of the folders that contain all of the scripts